 We shared ideas of seed science experiments for kids a while ago.
-Today we will share plant science experiments you can do in your backyard or in your kitchen with kids.
+Today we will share easy plant science experiments you can do in your backyard or in your kitchen with kids.
+Kids will love to learn plant biology concepts, such as photosynthesis, transpiration, capillary action, with easy and fun activities.

 What do plants need to grow?
 Why not set up a science experiment to answer the question.